Liz + Lee

-We are beyond excited to introduce the recipients of the 8th annual Wedding Pink, Liz and Lee.
-They will exchange wedding vows at the Sanctuary Golf Course in Sedalia, Colorado on October 25, 2018.
+The recipients of the 8th annual Wedding Pink, Liz and Lee.
+They exchanged wedding vows at the Sanctuary Golf Course in Sedalia, Colorado on October 25, 2018.

 How as your life been touched by breast cancer?

 I was diagnosed with breast cancer a few years ago at age 30.
 As cancer tends to do, this news tossed a grenade into my then relatively peaceful, healthy and stable life.
 At the time, I was living and teaching in a small college town, so I soon decided to move to be closer to major hospitals and family.
 After a difficult year of active treatment, I was ready to move on with my life.
 What I didn't realize at the time was the long-lasting impact of cancer and the challenge of returning to "normal" life.
 It took time to adjust to post-cancer life and to figure out how to live fully again - and, as you'll see below, to find love.

 In Lee's words: Liz is pretty cool.
 She's a teacher, an amateur chef, and a lover of all animals.
 She has a huge heart and loves deeply.
 She cares about her students, her local community and about the planet.
 She is kind and generous, and always thinks of others first.
 She also has a sweet orange kitty.

 In Liz's words: Lee is a caring, silly, curious guy who loves to explore.
 He's a cinematographer by trade and works on environmental preservation campaigns.
 He is a kid at heart who loves legos and the Back to the Future franchise.
 A native of Tennessee, Lee has traveled the world and has a knack for striking up conversations with strangers.
 He would do anything for the people that he loves.
 Things we both like: Cooking tasty meals together.
 Hiking.
 Tea.
 Folk, bluegrass, and funk.
 Furry animals.
 Puns.
 Acts of service.
 Road trips.
 Naps.